Azure/aml-compute/README.md

 }
 ```

-Add the JSON output as [a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) with the name `AZURE_CREDENTIALS` in the GitHub repository.
+Add this JSON output as [a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) with the name `AZURE_CREDENTIALS` in your GitHub repository.

 #### Parameter File

 The action expects a JSON file in the `.cloud/.azure` folder in your repository, which specifies details of your Azure Machine Learning compute target.
 By default, the action expects a file with the name `compute.json`.
-If your JSON file has a different name, you can specify it with this parameter.
+If your JSON file has a different name, you can specify it with this input parameter.
 Currently, the action only supports Azure ML Clusters and AKS Clusters.

 Sample files for AML and AKS clusters can be found in this repository in the folder `.cloud/.azure`.
 The JSON file can include the following parameters: